lldelisle/galaxyduboule-infrastructure/maintain_galaxy.md

 python tools/create_History_with_Fasta_Length.py $apikey
 ```

 I don't know why but in the file `/data/galaxy/galaxy/var/tool-data/bowtie2_indices.loc` the last column ends with `.fa` which is not correct.
-So I manually edited this table and removed the `.fa` at the end of each line.
+So I manually edited this table and removed the `.fa` at the end of each line (same with tophat2).
+See [here](https://github.com/galaxyproject/tools-iuc/issues/6972).

 ## Add a new data_manager